Make Fun Of Life!

 A friend is no less a gift from God than a talent; no less a treasure than life itself.

-by William A. Ward
+By William A. Ward

 William Arthur Ward was born on 17 December 1921 in Louisiana, United States of America.
 He became a Private in the United States Army in 1942, and left the military four years later as a Captain.
 He then attended McMurry University before eventually receiving a Master’s Degree from Oklahoma State University.
 William Arthur Ward was the writer of the column “Pertinent Proverbs” in the Fort Worth “Star-Telegram” newspaper, writer of the book “Fountains of Faith” (1970), and the writer of more than 100 articles and poems that were published in magazines including “Reader’s Digest,” “The Christian Home,” and “Sunshine.”
 He was an editor, teacher, motivational speaker, college administrator, and a pastor.
 He served on the board of directors for several nonprofit organizations.
 He is perhaps best remembered as one of America’s most quoted writers of inspirational maxims.
 William Arthur Ward passed on at 72 years of age on 30 March 1994.